 After dark, Bocas del Toro has a vibrant nightlife.
 Rush Bocas is a disco club and a great spot for dancing.
 Barco Hundido is a popular nightclub enjoyed by locals and tourists.
 For a different experience, head to the Bookstore Bar, where you can enjoy listening to live music while reading a book.

 Visit in September to attend the Feria del Mar “Sea Fair” to celebrate the area’s fishing traditions.
 Panamanian dishes are cooked freshly in the streets.
-There are displays of local arts and crafts, and people from around the world travel here to enjoy music, dancing, and boat races.
+Local arts and crafts are displayed, and people from around the world travel here to enjoy music, dancing, and boat races.

 To get to Bocas del Toro, fly into Panama City and take a regional flight to Bocas Town.